p-sun/my-mac-setup-with-themes/README.md

 powerline-shell --generate-config > ~/.powerline-shell.json
 ```

-* Then you can edit `.powerline-shell.json` in your root user directory to add or remove bars in iTerm.
-I prefer,
+* Then you can edit `.powerline-shell.json` in your user directory to add or remove bars in iTerm2.
+I like these settings:

 ```
 {